shen-tian/qmk_firmware/keyboards/preonic/keymaps/shen-code/readme.md

-# The `shen-code` layout - largely based on the Preonic default
+# The `shen-code` layout

-Stated goal:

- - Use in macOS, with emacs as the main code editor.
+This used the Preonic default as a starting point.
+This is for use in  macOS, with emacs as the main code editor.

- Philosophy:
+## Philosophy:

- - Don't get too weird.
+Don't get too weird.
 Don't want to struggle too much to change between this and a normal keyboard.
 Thus, use QWERTY, and keep as much relative positioning as possible.

+## Layout

+As much as possible is done with the base layer (and shift) and the `lower` layer without shift.
+We'd like to potentially get rid off of the `raise` layer.
+The adjust layer is rarely used, so can probably stay.

 ````
-Qwerty
+Base

  ,-----------------------------------------------------------------------------------.
  |   `  |   1  |   2  |   3  |   4  |   5  |   6  |   7  |   8  |   9  |   0  | Bksp |